 Pontoon boat carpet adhesive for rubber back marine grade carpet.

-NOTE: This adhesive will not work if you are trying to install vinyl flooring to an aluminum or fiberglass deck.
-You will require a solvent based glue for this application, water based glue needs to evaporate in order to form a bond and the vinyl with an aluminum/fiberglass deck will not allow the necessary airflow for bonding.
+NOTE: This adhesive will not work if you are trying to install carpet flooring to an aluminum or fiberglass deck.
+You will require a solvent based glue for this application, water based glue needs to evaporate in order to form a bond and the carpet with an aluminum/fiberglass deck will not allow the necessary airflow for bonding.
 You can find solvent based indoor/outdoor glue at any home improvement store.

 Q: Why do I need to use marine carpet glue?